A few weeks ago, we released a feature allowing users of the Clustaar Chatbot Platform to upload an FAQ directly into a chatbot from a CSV file.

 Mind your intents

 The other important subject is the phrasing of the user questions, or intents.
 If you import your FAQ directly, each question will have one formulation.
-This will created a limited FAQ chatbot in terms of Natural Language Understanding.
+This will create a limited FAQ chatbot in terms of Natural Language Understanding.

 The power of the Clustaar NLP lies in the different phrasings you can imagine for each question you want to automate.